wordwizai/word-wiz-ai/implementation_guides/CLASSES_PAGE_IMPROVEMENT_GUIDE.md

 ### Key Objectives

+- **Student-First Design**: Build the main classes page optimized for student view
+- **Teacher View Toggle**: Provide teachers with an easy way to switch to management view
 - **Optimize Layout**: Improve the visual organization and hierarchy of the classes page
 - **Detailed Class View**: Create a comprehensive view showing detailed class information and analytics
 - **Detailed Student View**: Provide teachers with in-depth student performance data